Skip to content

 func (c *UserController) GetUser(ctx core.ExecutionContext) User

-// ✓ Spine Way
+// ✓ Spine way

-func (c *UserController) GetUser(userId path.Int) User
+func (c *UserController) GetUser(ctx context.Context, userId path.Int) User

 go

-Resolve(ctx core.RequestContext, parameterMeta ParameterMeta) (any, error)
+func (r *PathIntResolver) Resolve(ctx core.ExecutionContext, parameterMeta ParameterMeta) (any, error) {

 }